saucelabs/sauce-docs/docs/headless.md

 __WebdriverIO Example Walkthrough__

-1. Head to [Sauce Labs Training: JavaScript Example Scripts](https://github.com/saucelabs-training/demo-js) on GitHub and review the README page to ensure you have the prerequisite software.
+1. Head to [Sauce Labs Training: JavaScript Examples](https://github.com/saucelabs-training/demo-js) on GitHub and review the README page to ensure you have the prerequisite software.
-2. Download or clone one of [our headless test scripts](https://github.com/saucelabs-training/demo-js/tree/main/webdriverio/webdriver/examples/headless) from the repo.
+2. Download or clone one of [our headless test examples](https://github.com/saucelabs-training/demo-js/blob/docs-1.0/webdriverio/webdriver/examples/headless) from the repo.
 3. Navigate to the headless-examples directory and install node package dependencies:
   ```bash
   $ cd headless-examples/